 All cars will unload students at the side entrance and students will enter through the front door.
 A staff member will be at the door to greet children.
 Students should not arrive at school more than five minutes prior to the start of the day, as there is no one available to supervise children before that time.
-Students that arrive late to school (after 9:20am) must be accompanied by an adult to the Main Entrance to enter the building.
+Students that arrive late to school (after 9:20am) report to the front door to check in at the Main Office.